McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/4_Sources/README.md

 ---

-## Exercise: Use MCPL files to couple to e.g. SRW and other codes
+## Exercise: Use MCPL files to couple to e.g. SRW and other codes (optional)

 ### Using the Undulator model